MyoHub/myoconverter/README.md

 Building upon the foundation of the previous [O2MConverter](https://github.com/aikkala/O2MConverter) project, we extensively rewrote the functions, incorporated new features, and ensured compatibility with the latest OpenSim 4.0+ models.
 Additionally, two optimization steps were introduced to enhance the accuracy of muscle properties in both kinematics and kinetics.

+The aim of MyoConverter is to replicate OpenSim models in MuJoCo format as faithfully as possible.
+This means that any possible errors in the original OpenSim models are likely to remain in the MuJoCo model.
+Hence, the converted models may not be suitable for research purposes as such, but may require further adjustments.
+Models with further manual adjustments, ensuring their suitability for functional task simulations, can be found in the [MyoSim](https://github.com/MyoHub/myo_sim) project, which builds on models converted by MyoConverter.

 We evaluate the accuracy of the converter with a handful of models.
 However, these models do not cover all possible features of OpenSim models.
 Hence, when converting a new model, there is a chance the conversion fails due to a missing implementation.
 In this case, you can open an issue, or, preferably, [contribute](docs/source/participate.rst) to the project and create a pull request.